pin0S/learningML/README.md

 # Learning Machine learning in 100 days
 This is my curriculum for learning Machine Learning, built from Siraj Ravals #100daysofMLcode.
 The curriculum starts from scratch in terms of Math, however assumes some python knowledge.

+I am going to be documenting my journey you can follow along on my [instagram](https://www.instagram.com/pinos/) and on [plant based programmer](http://plantbasedprogrammer.com/).

 ## Math